 So I have become interested lately in the idea of dialogue – not conversation or discussion – but dialogue.
 I am reading David Bohm, also Jiddu Krishnamurti.
 I do not feel as if I am wandering too far afield of Jesus and A Course in Miracles.
 Perhaps dialogue – this dialogue, this way – is another helpful form of the “universal curriculum.”

-I am thinking of dialogue in terms of something that takes place between people who are alert to their own conditioning and capacity to be dull and stultified, and so want to awaken, and perhaps even see this dialogue, this exchange, as a means to do that.
-It is a creative gesture, a movement away from the self and towards Oneness, however one understands oneness.
+I am thinking of dialogue in terms of something that takes place between people who are alert to their own conditioning and tendency to be dull and stultified, and so want to awaken, and perhaps even see this dialogue, this exchange, as a means to do that.
+It is a creative gesture, a movement away from the self and towards oneness, however one understands oneness.

 A person who engages in dialogue is both willing and able to suspend judgment.
 That is, they are aware of how judgment operates in their own thought system, they have at least a basic understanding of how it mucks up their perception of reality, and so they are engaged at least sometimes in non-judgmental thinking.
 It is not just an ideal, not just an intellectual appreciation, but something more tangible.
 Willingness is characteristic of the intellectual side but the ability is related to application.
 Neither can really exist without the other, but a person can identify more with one than the other, and so believe that willingness and ability are separated and conditional upon each other.